A practical guide to managing depression and anxiety in the community setting.

 Psychotherapy is the most important treatment option.
 It addresses the root cause of depression and anxiety.
 Most patients would also prefer to try this over medications as a starting point.

+Another option is online psychotherapy.
 For anxiety, the Unwinding Anxiety Course online mindfulness based cognitive behavioural therapy (CBT) course developed out of Brown University is an excellent 6 week course.
 It costs ~$50 per month, and your patient can cancel the subscription once they are done with the course.
+Another excellent course is the Mindspot Online Program, which is government funded and is free for the patient.
+They have a suite of courses which range from depression and anxiety, to obsessive compulsive disorder (OCD, post-traumatic disorder (PTSD) and chronic pain.
 The major benefit is that unlike psychotherapy with a psychologist, it engages the patient daily as opposed to a psychologist session every 2-4 weeks.
 It is the daily practice and daily habits where progress is truly made.

 4. Daily exercise

 Daily exercise has been proven to be just as effective as an antidepressant for depression and anxiety, with no side effects!

 5. Sunlight exposure first thing in the morning